shafeequeaslam/varnish_api_cache_engine/README.md

 * Find the default.vcl file for varnish -  https://github.com/shafeequeaslam/varnish_api_cache_engine/blob/master/default.vcl

 * All the API’s are cached for 5 Mins in cloudfront, As we are passing max-age=300 from varnish.

+#### API Backend

+* API Backend should be configured to serve on 80 (HTTP).
+HTTP to HTTPS redirection should be there in Cloudfront/ Cloudflare only.

 * We can add more API’s which needed to be cached in default.vcl file and define particular cache ttl.